-How to become a registered nurse (RN) in North Carolina, NC
+Become a registered nurse (rn) in North Carolina

 If you're interested in becoming a registered nurse (RN) in North Carolina, there are a few steps you'll need to take to achieve this goal.
 First and foremost, you'll need to earn a nursing degree from an accredited program.
 This can be either an associate's degree in nursing (ADN) or a bachelor's degree in nursing (BSN).